Juan Carlos Alvarado (singer): Career

 As a child Alvarado had a passion for singing and playing the piano.
-In 1987, Alvarado recorded his first album, Digno de alabar with the group Palabra En Acción.
+In 1987, Alvarado recorded his first album, Digno de alabar with the church Palabra En Acción.
 In 1993 Alvarado recorded his first "Solo" album entitled Aviva el fuego.
-A year later Alvarado recorded "León de Judá" in Spanish under Word Records, an American label.
-After the production of Aviva el Fuego, Hosanna Integrity and Canzion Productions worked together with Alvarado to produce Glorificate and Tu Palabra consecutively in 1993.
+A year later Alvarado recorded "León de Judá" as the Spanish version of Dave Bell's "Lion of Judah under Word Records, an American label.
+After the production of Aviva el Fuego, CanZion Producciones and Hosanna!
+Music worked together with Alvarado to produce Tu Palabra and Glorifícate consecutively in 1993.
 In 1995, Alvarado released "Hoy más que ayer".
 More recent releases include "Fuego" and "Tu palabra cantaré".

 In 2019 the artist Kike Pavón decided to invite him to collaborate on his EP entitled "Ayer y Hoy", which paid tribute to songs and artists who were part of the renewing praise movement that was generated in Latin America, to perform "Mi Mejor Adoración", one of his songs with updated musical arrangements.

 After more than ten years of his last production "Fuego", in 2020, Juan Carlos returns with a medley called "El Dios De Israel Es Poderoso" (in English, "The God of Israel is Powerful") containing 5 choruses, which were chosen for being well known in the eighties and nineties.
 Within this group of songs stands out "Son sus cuerdas de amor" (in English, "They are the strings of him"), which was composed and added based on Psalm 16.
 The audiovisual work is a musical single that refers to the album he is preparing entitled "Fuego 2".
 With this single, he was nominated in two categories at the Arpa Awards 2021, such as "Composition of the Year" and "Best Male Vocal Album".